ali-moradzade/typing-club/README.md

 # Typingclub.com Automation

-In this project, I've automated typing club lessons, so you can easily record any speed you want, and get 5 blue stars!
+In this project, I've automated typingclub lessons, so you can easily get any speed you want, and earn ⭐⭐⭐⭐⭐ in lessons!

 ## Usage